floating/restore/README.md

 *A __predictable__, __observable__, __immutable__ state container for React apps*

+- __Predictable__ - Unidirectional data flow makes easy to test, debug, and reason about your application
-Restore helps you write predictable apps that are easy to test and debug.
-It uses observable values to automatically keep your components in sync without unnecessary renders.
+- __Observable__ - Observablable state automatically keeps your components in sync without unnecessary renders

-Restore comes with some helpful dev tools, including a time travel debugger.
+- __Immutable__ - Frozen state prevents mutations using targeted thaw and replace updates
+- __DevTools__ - Helpful DevTools, including time travel can be easily dropped into your applicaion (`<Restore.DevTools />`) and give lots of visibility into your state, actions, updates and observers

 ![Restore DevTools](http://i.imgur.com/eZZTPqU.gif)